Frequently Asked Questions

 A valid license is required to run this version.
 Early Access versions are available now.

-We keep putting insane amounts of work into what we think is a high-quality product.
-Users shouldn't pay for copy protection, but for usability and functionality.
+We keep putting a lot of work into what we think is a high-quality product, and while we believe users shouldn't be paying for expensive copy protection, but for usability and functionality, software piracy is a big thing for a little team like us.

 We're committed to building an honest relationship with our users and customers.